 Squad VTB

-Squad VTB was developed over two years using Unreal 4 technology and could support up to 16 networked players controlling either BLURFOR or OPFOR team members - as well as a Procter, a dungeon master-esq role of an observer who could influence the action.
-The product supported After-Action Report functions, from detailed troop and ballistics performance metrics to full mission replay and debrief functionality and other visual data analysis tools.
+Squad VTB was developed over two years using Unreal 4 technology and could support up to 16 networked players controlling either BLURFOR or OPFOR team members, as well as a Procter, a dungeon master-esque role of an observer who could influence the action.
+The product supports After-Action Report functions, including detailed troop and ballistics performance metrics, full mission replay and debrief functionality, and other visual data analysis tools.

 Squad VTB was put on hold in 2017 when DARPA shifted funding away from virtualizing the project and toward real-world elements of the Squad X weaponry.

-The technology developed as part of Squad VTB would go on to be the foundation of several other DARPA projects at Cubic Austin, namely Prototype Resilient Operations Testbed for Expeditionary Urban Operations (PROTEUS) and Agile Teams (ATEAMS).
+The technology developed as part of Squad VTB would go on to form the foundation of several other DARPA projects at Cubic Austin, including the Prototype Resilient Operations Testbed for Expeditionary Urban Operations (PROTEUS) and Agile Teams (ATEAMS).